viniciusgerevini/clyde-js/LANGUAGE.md

     )
 )

-== sunny days rumbling
+== sunny days rambling
 something something
 ```

 ## Logic, conditions, variables and events

-Now that you know the basics, you can step up your branching game by using variables and conditions, inside logic blocks, defined by `{` and `}`.
+Now that you know the basics, you can step up your branching game by using variables and conditions with logic blocks, defined by `{` and `}`.

 Logic blocks may contain: